Jingle bells! Jingle bells! Jingle all the way! Oh what fun it is to play —

 Christmas Carol Dress-Up

 For kids to play this game, you will need to supply them with plenty of props.
-Think about the titles of several songs and what kind of items can be used to dress-up as a Christmas Carol.
+Think about the titles of several songs and what kind of items can be used to dress up like a Christmas Carol.
 For instance, Rudolph the Red-Nosed Reindeer can be as simple as providing a red clown nose and a pair of antlers.
 White Christmas, on the other hand, might require an outfit completely made of white with white, Christmas-themed accessories.

 Christmas Lyric Balloon Pop Race